vrld/suit/docs/widgets.rst

 Unlike all other widgets, an ``ImageButton`` is not affected by the current theme.
-The argument ``normal`` defines the image of the normal state as well as the area of the widget: The button activates when the mouse is over a pixel with non-zero alpha value.
+The argument ``normal`` defines the image of the normal state as well as the area of the widget: The button activates when the mouse is over a pixel of the rectangular image area.
 You can provide additional ``hovered`` and ``active`` images, but the widget area is always computed from the ``normal`` image.